How to choose an Engagement Ring

 Make sure to get the ring finger properly measured by the jeweler who will make the ring.
 If this is a surprise proposal, talk to your partner’s parents, siblings, or best friends; they should be able to find out.
 If all fails, get your partner drunk and use a paper strip to measure the size.

-A diamond ring is an investment in your future relationship, a cornerstone of your In the past, diamond ownership practically guaranteed a hefty return, but the assumption is no longer valid.
+A diamond ring is an investment in your future relationship.
+In the past, diamond ownership practically guaranteed a hefty return, but the assumption is no longer valid.
 Diamond prices took a nosedive more than a decade ago, but consumers are unlikely to capitalize on the price increase even if they recover.
 You can lose at least half the value by liquidating a diamond on a secondary market.